 - No. of shows: normally 4 shows for a full-day and 2 shows for a half -day but Lucas is committed to making the date work for you and additional (but shortened) shows can be arranged.

-- Location: Libraries, cafetoriums, gyms, and theatres are all workable venues
+- Location: Libraries, cafetoriums, gyms, and theatres are all wonderful venues

 - Tech needs: Nothing but an electrical outlet!
 Lucas provides his own mics, PA, projector and screen